Citation, DOI, disclosures and article data

 The Simpson grade correlates the degree of surgical resection completeness with symptomatic recurrence rate which also varies with grade and length of follow-up 8,20.
 Metastatic disease is rare but has been reported 8.

 History and etymology

-The term "meningioma" was first introduced by Harvey Cushing, a renowned American neurosurgeon, in 1922 9,23.
+The term "meningioma" was first introduced by Harvey Cushing, a renowned American neurosurgeon, in 1922 9,22.

 The differential diagnosis generally includes other dural masses as well as some location-specific entities.